Towards a Non-Binary View of IPv6 Adoption: Related Work

 \textbf{IPv6 Use by Organizations:} A third dimension of IPv6 adoption research focuses on deployment by network infrastructure and organizations.
-Karpilovsky et al.~\cite{karpilovsky_quantifying_2009} showed that although IPv6 prefix allocation was growing exponentially, nearly half of the allocated prefixes were never announced.
-Dhamdhere et al.~\cite{dhamdhere_measuring_2012} found that while most core Internet transit providers had adopted IPv6, edge networks lagged behind---a finding reaffirmed five years later by Jia et al.~\cite{jia_tracking_2019}.
-In a complementary study, Zander and Wang~\cite{zander_are_2018} surveyed Australian and Chinese organizations, revealing that two-thirds of participating media and telecommunications companies did not offer IPv6 services to customers.
-Streibelt et al.~\cite{streibelt_how_2023} examined whether DNS infrastructure functions in IPv6-only environments and found that 10\% of DNS providers account for over 97.5\% of all zones that fail to resolve over IPv6.
+Karpilovsky et al.~showed that although IPv6 prefix allocation was growing exponentially, nearly half of the allocated prefixes were never announced~\cite{karpilovsky_quantifying_2009}.
+Dhamdhere et al.~found that while most core Internet transit providers had adopted IPv6, edge networks lagged behind~\cite{dhamdhere_measuring_2012}---a finding reaffirmed five years later~\cite{jia_tracking_2019}.
+Streibelt et al.~examined whether DNS infrastructure functions in IPv6-only environments and found that 10\% of DNS providers account for over 97.5\% of all zones that fail to resolve over IPv6~\cite{streibelt_how_2023}.

 \emph{Our contribution:} Given the dominant role of CDNs and cloud platforms in today's Internet---accounting for over half of all web traffic~\cite{sumits_internet_2017} and used by 90\% of companies~\cite{krivec_cloud_2024}---we analyze, in~\autoref{sec:cloud}, how major cloud providers and their tenants are faring in terms of IPv6 adoption.
 We also explore how cloud platforms can better support IPv6 deployment.
 To our knowledge, we are the first to examine IPv6 adoption in cloud context.